Rorschach (film): Development

-Rorschach is the second direction of Nissam Basheer, after Kettyolaanu Ente Malakha.
+Rorschach is the second directorial of Nissam Basheer, after Kettyolaanu Ente Malakha.
 The film is produced by Mammootty under the banner Mammootty Kampany, with NM Badusha as co-producer.
-The film is written by Sameer Abdul.
-Shaji Naduvil is the art director and Prashanth Narayan is the production controller of the film.
+The story was written by Sameer Abdul.
+Shaji Naduvil is the art director and Prashanth Narayan is the production controller.

 Filming

 Principal photography began on 30 March 2022 at Chalakudy.
-Mammootty joined the sets from 3 April.
+Mammootty joined the sets on 3 April.
 After the completion of the shoot in Kerala by mid-June, the team moved to Dubai for the final schedule.
 On 1 July 2022, the makers announced that filming has been completed.

 Music

-Midhun Mukundan composed songs and scores for the film, which marks his debut in Malayalam cinema.
+Midhun Mukundan composed the songs and scores for the film, marking his debut in Malayalam cinema.

 Marketing

-Global audio launch of the movie has been conducted at Doha.
+The global audio launch of the film was held in Doha.

 Release

 Theatrical

 The film was released on 7 October 2022 in theatres.

 Home media

-The digital rights of the film is acquired by Disney+ Hotstar and started streaming from 11 November 2022.
-While, the satellite rights of the film is owned by Asianet.
+The digital rights of the film were acquired by Disney+ Hotstar where it started streaming on 11 November 2022.
+The satellite rights are owned by Asianet.